- Why use LEED on warehouses and distribution centers?

 What are issues unique to warehouse and distribution center projects?

 Many new build projects are speculative and do not have tenants contracted to occupy space.
 When tenant spaces are not under contract, the project may only be able to account for design and construction activities under the control of the owner and will not have details related to future tenant build-outs.
-In this case, LEED v4.1 presents more options as credit weightings are shifted to include more points that fall within the owner’s control.
+In this case, LEED v4.1 BD+C presents more options as credit weightings are shifted to include more points that fall within the owner’s control.

 - Building Design and Construction: Warehouses and Distribution Centers